Call Tracking 101: Where to Advertise Phone Numbers

-Those are great question!
+These are good questions!
 And we’re going to answer them, but first, Let’s first discuss what call tracking is.

 At its most basic level, call tracking tells a business which marketing methods and advertising campaigns are generating phone calls, and which are not.

-This is done by assigning different phone tracking numbers (with Convirza you can choose toll free phone numbers, local tracking numbers of vanity phone numbers) to different pieces of advertising and marketing.
-Convirza will then tell you which phone numbers are generating calls—and thus, which advertising methods are working.
+It is obvious to see this evidence when you assign different phone tracking numbers to different pieces of advertising and marketing.
+Convirza tracks every call made from each phone number.
+Using our Marketing Dashboard, you can see in a second which phone numbers are generating calls—and thus, which advertising methods are working.